2018 Modern Slavery and Human Trafficking Statement

 This is our third statement prepared in accordance with the Modern Slavery Act 2015.
 Here, we describe the steps taken by LDH during the financial year ending 31st December 2018 to prevent, identify, and remediate acts of modern slavery taking place within our business and supply chains.

 LDH is an importer and distributer of ambient grocery food products, packed seasonally and throughout the year, to UK retail, foodservice and manufacturing sectors.
 The company ownership encompasses a small number of shareholders; Gruppo La Doria S.p.A, Thai Union Group PCL, Pastificio Di Martino Gaetano & Fili S.p.A, and LDH company directors.

-LDH has been a member of Sedex (Supplier Ethical Data Exchange) since 2007 and required production sites to upload information through the Self-Assessment Questionnaire (SAQ).
-This database provides visibility of our suppliers’ ethical performance, policies and processes.
-SMETA audits are conducted at sites on a risk basis as determined by customer policy, or LDH’s Ethical Trading Policy.
+LDH has been a member of Sedex (Supplier Ethical Data Exchange) since 2007 and required production sites to upload information through the Self Assessment Questionnaire (“SAQ“).
+Updated on an annual basis, this resource provides visibility of our suppliers’ ethical performance, policies and processes.
+In addition, we are in the process of mapping all supply chains back to source with in-depth details regarding farm workers and vessel crew.

 Training and Capacity Building